tsujamin/digi-approval/casestudy/case-study.md

  * By and large, the stack was reliable and performant.
 We spent comparitively little time delving into the internals of the stack, and the majority of the time building on it.
 It was fit for purpose.

 #### The bad
- * Amazon SES failed to send to ACT government, made the transition to SendGrid
+ * We initially used Amazon SES for email, however, it failed to send to ACT government, so we made the transition to SendGrid.
- * Chef ate huge amounts of time.
+ * Chef proved incredibly difficult and time-consuming.
 We may have been better to pick a different configuration management system.
-However, it seems any system we could have picked would have involved a significant learning curve.
+However, it seems any system we could have picked would have involved a significant learning curve, and we certainly made a number of beginners mistakes.
-     + On the plus side, it made transition from CentOS (which we used for local testing) to RHEL 6 (which we used on CentOS) reasonably painless.
+     + On the plus side, Chef made transition from CentOS (which we used for local testing) to RHEL 6 (which we used on AWS) reasonably painless.
  * We found a number of open source components (most notably Spiff) had one or more issues which required our intervention to fix.
 Using them still provided a significant increase in productivity vis-a-vis writing equivalent functionality from scratch, and furthermore by contributing the changes upstream we are able to pass of the requirement of on-going maintenance elsewhere.
  * Django performed well, although we found the templating language limiting.
-Perhaps swap it out for another?
  * OpenStack proved tricky to set up.
-We eventually settled on [devstack][devstack], which was an OK choice, although we shouldn't have used the git head, but rather should have pinned a release as we hit regressions a couple of times.
+We eventually settled on [devstack][devstack], which was decent choice, but suffered regressions a couple of times.
  * We attempted to use [vagrant][vagrant] to smooth out hardware and software differences.
-This worked well up until a point, which is discussed further in <<the very end>>.
+This worked well up until a point, but wasn't quite as perfect as we had hoped.
+(See Other Remarks below.)

 ## How does this solution contribute to making Canberra a digital city